XericZephyr/LeetCode/Gossip.md

 * Binary Tree Right Side View, Simple solution by level order traversal

+* Count Complete Tree Nodes: Cheating, but works

 * Populating Next Right Pointers in Each Node, No idea the meaning of 'constant space'
+* Populating Next Right Pointers in Each Node II, AC, but solution is wrong since not only use constant space

 Question:
 * In level-order traversal or BFS, how does "constant space" count?